 - But also – I feel insecure when you are touching this part of me.

 It is important to acknowledge that once we are in uncharted territory blindfolded, we may cross some boundaries.
 It’s important to create a space where partners feel comfortable communicating their discomfort, knowing that they will be heard.

 Sharing your fantasies can be such an intimate experience.

 It is a way of recognizing the many sides of ourselves as sexual beings.
-Fantasies allow us to be creative in exploring new exciting roles that we are unable to experience in other areas of life.
+Fantasies allow us to be creative in exploring new, exciting roles that we cannot experience in other areas of life.

 Here’s what to do:

 First off, each partner should take the time to explore their fantasies on their own.